VALUING A PHUKET PROPERTY

 North, South, East or West

-The residents of the specific geographical locations on Phuket can be as different from one another as the regions themselves.
+The residents of the specific geographical locations where foreigners buy property on Phuket can be as different from one another as the regions themselves.

 The distance to the airport matters to someone who is commuting to work in Bangkok, Hong Kong or Singapore.
 Spending only two days each week with their families, they don’t want to spend extras hours on Fridays and Sundays in the car.
-These individuals tend to prefer the North of the island.
+These individuals tend to prefer to choose property on the north of the island.

-The West Coast has the beaches.
+West coast property has the beaches.
 It also has the sunset views and crystal clear waters.
-The West side of the island is therefore in high demand and properties sell at premium prices (especially those close to the beach and/or offering sea views).
+From Mai Khao in the north, to Kata Noi in the south, the west side of the island is in high demand and properties sell at premium prices (especially beachside villas and/or villas offering sea views).
+The west has also been proven to generate the best return on investment for those seeking an income.

-The East Coast is relatively undeveloped, and while it boasts the marinas and some other high-end developments, land is generally cheaper on that side of the island.
+The east coast is relatively undeveloped, and while it boasts the marinas and some other high-end developments, land is generally cheaper on this side of the island.
+Although many villas have stunning views over Phang Nga Bay, this area only really attracts buyers who wants to be away from the crowds, and may be looking for better value for money than is found on the west coast.

-Phuket Town has more housing developments targeting the Thai market, but it is also starting to receive more attention from foreign buyers, especially given its proximity to the expanded Central shopping centres.
+Phuket Town has more housing developments targeting the Thai market, but it is also starting to receive more attention from foreign buyers, especially given its proximity to many facilities, including hospitals, Central Shopping Mall, an ever expanding choice of fancy restaurants, as well as a trendy nightlife.
 Despite that fact, prices have not yet reached the levels seen in other areas.

-The age of the building in question is also important, because resales in Thailand are typically less attractive for buyers than new builds.
+The age of any building in question, as well as excellent upkeep is, therefore, important.
+The numbers show that resales in Phuket are typically less attractive for buyers than new builds.
 Newly completed developments have that showroom appeal – they are clean, well maintained, and they are, after all, new.

 The condition of the condominium or villa is important to any potential buyer, and older properties do have a certain element of wear and tear.
 Sellers often ignore this because they are used to seeing it every day, whereas a buyer is looking at every property with fresh eyes.